Plant

 kohlrabi splitting

 Some kohlrabi tubers I’ve grown either split early in the season (and continue to grow) or near harvest time when I’m still waiting for them to plump up.
-So why does this happen?
-Why is kohlrabi sometimes splitting and is there anything we can do about it?
+So, why do kohlrabi split? when to harvest kohlrabi? and when to pick kohlrabi?

 Cracks usually occur on the top part of the kohlrabi tuber and rarely go all the way down to the base.
 They can be horizontal or vertical, big or small.
 Now the interesting part is that there are two types of cracks: